ArcherFSharpTesting/Types/docs/readme/overview.md

 - **Helpers:** Utility types and functions to support common operations.

 <!-- (dl (# Usage)) -->
-Reference Archer.CoreTypes in your F# test projects to access these shared types and ensure compatibility with other Archer libraries.
+Reference Archer.Types in your F# test projects to access these shared types and ensure compatibility with other Archer libraries.

 ---
 For more details, see the source files in the `Lib` directory.